Missouri State offers a comprehensive list of policies, which contains this policy in its entirety.

 Fliers to be hung on PSU Bulletin boards must be stamped at the PSU Information Desk.
 The desk will date the flier with a removal date of the day after the event advertised or 2 weeks after the current date if the flier does not promote an individual event.
 PSU Student Managers clear the bulletin boards of outdated or unstamped materials daily.
 Maximum size is 11 x 17 inches.
 One flier may be hung on each bulletin board – a total of 3 in the building.

-Due to the increasing demand for the limited event space in the Plaster Student Union the Conference Services Offices will be enforcing a Cancellation/No Show Policy in order to maximize space and allow more groups opportunity to have events inside the PSU.
+Due to the increasing demand for the limited event space in the Plaster Student Union the Event and Meeting Services Offices will be enforcing a Cancellation/No Show Policy in order to maximize space and allow more groups opportunity to have events inside the PSU.

 Additionally, if any PSU reserved event if not cancelled within 72 hours of event, all additional labor and set-up charges associated with the event will be charged to the sponsoring department.

-The Conference Services Office does not automatically cancel events should the University cancel classes due to weather.
-For inclement weather cancellations, groups must contact the Conference Services office at least two hours prior to the scheduled reserved time and cancel their event.
+The Event and Meeting Services Office does not automatically cancel events should the University cancel classes due to weather.
+For inclement weather cancellations, groups must contact the Event and Meeting Services office at least two hours prior to the scheduled reserved time and cancel their event.
 Failure to cancel an event that has any charges (i.e., labor and/or audio/visual fees) associated with the event will result in those charges being assessed to the sponsoring group.

 Missouri State Catering requires a catering cancellation to occur no later than three business days before your scheduled event or sponsoring group will be responsible for 100% of your food bill.
 However, if the cancellation is due to inclement weather, catering will work with sponsoring group on an individual basis.